bearkillerPT/High-Performance-Systems/README.md

 Yap.
 Here we go again... about to have some more fun with that one hardware description language that causes my soul to leave my body.
 We did a parallel encoder and decoder of a [8,4,4] Hadammard code.
 # CUDA
 Again...
-Cehck my CLE repo for some cool cuda gauss-jordan elimination determinant calculation!
-This one I'm actually looking forward :))
+Check my CLE repo for some cool CUDA gauss-jordan elimination determinant calculation!
+This time the objective is to optimize the launching configuration of the matrix ordering kernel!